mullangiv/DataflowPipeline/README.md

 Developed a data pipeline to accomplish data as a service and the goal is to create FastAPI application to make data available using API

-# Assignmemt 2
+# Assignment 2

 Implemented the Productionizing the pipeline using API's.

-API 1: Scraping
+API 1: Web Scraping

 API 2: Named entity recognition

-API 3: Implement masking, and anonymization functions
+API 3: Implement anonymization masking, and replace with entity functions

-API 4: Deanonymization
+API 4: de-identification and re-identification

 # Assignment 3

 Implemented the sentiment analysis using API's.

-API 1: Scraping

-API 2: Named entity recognition

-API 3: Implement masking, and anonymization functions

-API 4: Deanonymization
+Extended Assignment 2

 API 5: Sentiment Analysis